Last modified: February 25, 2019

 As companies contemplate new sales opportunities, it’s no surprise most of them have Amazon on their minds.
-And rightfully so – this ecommerce giant accounted for almost half of all online sales in the U.S. in 2017 and doesn’t seem to be slowing down.
+And rightfully so – this ecommerce giant accounted for half of all retail ecommerce sales in 2018 and doesn’t seem to be slowing down.

 Alexa, what is the right channel strategy?